 Incidents may also impact the surrounding community.
 If this occurs, Virginia Tech will make every effort to coordinate and work with local, State, and federal officials in their delivery of emergency services.
-For coordination purposes with State agencies, the Director of Emergency Management serves as the university's Emergency Coordination Officer (ECO).
-In the Director's absence, Virginia Tech Emergency Management's Assistant Director of Emergency Management will assume ECO responsibilities.
+For coordination purposes with State agencies, the Assistant Vice President for Emergency Management serves as the university's Emergency Coordination Officer (ECO).
+In the Director's absence, Virginia Tech Emergency Management's Assistant Director of Emergency Management assume ECO responsibilities.